dagraham/etm-dgraham/README.md

 - **New**
 	- The old *occasion* item type, `^`, has been replaced by the ability to use a date rather than a datetime in `@s`.

-### `-`: task
+### task

+Type character: `-`

 - The `@s` entry is optional and, if given, is interpreted as the date or datetime at which the task is due.
-- An entry for `@e` can be given with or without an `@s` entry and is interpreted as the estimated time required to complete the task.
   - Tasks with an `@s` datetime entry are regarded as pastdue after this datetime and are displayed in *Agenda View* on the relevant date according to the starting time.
   - Tasks with `@s` date entry are regarded as pastdue at the end of the due date and are displayed in *Agenda View* on the due date after all items with datetimes.
+- An entry for `@e` can be given with or without an `@s` entry and is interpreted as the estimated time required to complete the task.
 - Each pastdue task is also displayed in *Agenda View* on the current date together with the number of days that the task is past due.
-- Tasks without an `@s` entry are to be completed when possible.
+- Tasks without an `@s` entry are to be completed when possible and are sometimes called *todos*.
 They are regarded as *next* items in the *Getting Things Done* terminology and are displayed in *Next View* grouped by `@l` (location/context).
 - *Display* characters.
 Tasks are always entered using the type character `-` but are displayed using `-`, `+` or `x`, depending upon the status of the task or job:
 	- `-`: available (an unfinished task or a job with no unfinished prerequisites)
 	- `+`: waiting (an unfinished job with unfinished prerequisites)